quocdat22/YouTube-Live-Chat/README.md

 ## Development

+This project uses `webpack` to bundle the source files.

+1. Install dependencies:
+    ```
+    npm install
+    ```
+2. Build the extension:
+    ```
+    npm run build
+    ```
+    This will create a `dist` directory with the bundled extension.

 To modify the extension:

-1. Make changes to the source files
+1. Make changes to the source files in the `src` directory.
+2. Run `npm run build` to rebuild the extension.
-2. Reload the extension in `chrome://extensions` by clicking the refresh icon
+3. Reload the extension in `chrome://extensions` by clicking the refresh icon.
-3. Test the changes on YouTube

 ## License